sunflowerdojo/sunflowerdojo.github.io/_posts/2018-07-03-testing-pattern-for-python-run-through-asteval.md

 <!--more-->

 In my current job I can upload Python scripts to an enterprise application where the scripts are executed server-side.
-I didn&#8217;t realize it until after a while that the server is interpreting the Python scripts through asteval, a library developed to be a safer version of &#8220;eval.&#8221; I can guess that the developers want to reduce the risk of malicious behavior on their servers by blocking imports, classes, and other built-in methods.
-They did document this but I didn&#8217;t understand the full extent.
+I didn't realize it until after a while that the server is interpreting the Python scripts through asteval, a library developed to be a safer version of "eval."
+I can guess that the developers want to reduce the risk of malicious behavior on their servers by blocking imports, classes, and other built-in methods.
+They did document this but I didn't understand the full extent.

 I am developing an API integration to be used server-side to communicate with a third-party API.
 My usual pattern is to develop a client class with standard CRUD methods, and then in my automated tests, set up mocking instances for calls to the API so that I can test my code.